Pitching Guidelines for Dear Nina

 Thank you for your interest in being a guest on Dear Nina: Conversations About Friendship.

-The best way to get a sense of the format of Dear Nina is to listen to a few episodes and/or scan the titles in any podcast app.
-We get pitches daily, and we can’t accept many of them for issues of fit, repetition, schedule, or recording breaks, but we would love to consider your idea.
-We are often months ahead on recording and behind on editing so please know that we genuinely can only accept a small percentage of pitches.
+We get pitches daily, and we can’t accept many of them for issues of fit, repetition, schedule, or recording breaks.
+We are often months ahead on recording and behind on editing so please know that we genuinely can only accept a very small percentage of pitches.

 You can see the episodes we’ve already recorded in chronological order or by subtopic.
+Note these are only the published episodes.
+There are always others in the pre-and-post production phase at any time as episodes roll out weekly.

 THE MOST IMPORTANT TIP: When pitching an idea, think about the listeners wanting to be seen and heard in their own friendship issues.
 The show is for the listeners.
 What can you bring to the table to help listeners with the issues they’re dealing with in their friendships?
 That’s the perfect mindset for pitching this show.